Cantera/workshop-websites/README.md

 with Cantera development.
 The Workshop will be hosted by the lead developers of Cantera.

 Everyone is welcome, and we especially encourage new users to attend!
 Registration will be conducted through the Combustion Institute.
-More details to follow.
+When you register for the conference, you will be given the option to register for the workshop as well.
+There is a $45 fee to register for the workshop.
+This is to help offset the cost of travel and refreshments for the hosts and participants.
+Any leftover funds will be used to support the development of Cantera and our community.